Best Employee Engagement Software - November 2019

 The companies who are the most successful with an employee engagement platform have been thinking about culture for a while.
 They probably have instituted some sort of OKR system.
 Many of their managers already do 1:1’s with colleagues.
 They are focused generally on a high performance culture to drive their business forward.

-So, it’s probably not a huge surprise that the companies who struggle when implementing employee driven software are those who are way behind the curve when it comes to culture, people analytics, and performance management.
+So, it’s probably not a huge surprise that the companies who struggle when implementing employee driven software are those who are way behind the curve when it comes to culture, people analytics, and workplace culture.
 If it’s going to be a massive behavior change to start tracking OKRs, give employee recognition, get employee feedback, etc, then you may want to re-think buying one of these platforms and instead start with small steps to move your company culture efforts in the right direction.
 Of course, the right solution can also help you kickstart your efforts.

 The other big pitfall that HR/People teams fall into when getting these solutions setup is in the implementation.
 Like many HR tools, employee engagement systems can take time to integrate with the rest of your HRTech stack.
 Beyond that, it’s important to develop a strategy for rolling this out in a way that employees and managers see this as a value add, not just another chore.